masthead_streetcars

 tag_quote

-sanfran_inset1 german able cars were invented by Andrew Smith Hallidie here in San Francisco in 1873.
+sanfran_inset1 typewriter able cars were invented by Andrew Smith Hallidie here in San Francisco in 1873.
 Hallidie's cable car system was based on early mining conveyance systems and dominated the city’s transit scene for more than 30 years.
 Hallidie's cable car system would survive the great San Francisco earthquake and fires of 1906, soldier on through two World Wars and outlast political attempts to remove the cars from city steets in the late 1940s and 1950s to become the worldwide symbol of San Francisco that it is today.

 San Francisco Municipal Transportation Agency